12. Charts

 memory usage: 16.7+ KB

 When you import a CSV file with read_csv it will take a guess at column types — for example, integer, float, boolean, datetime or string — but it will default to a generic object type, which will generally behave like a string, or text, field.
-You can see the data types that pandas assigned to our accident list on the right hand side of the info table.
+You can see the data types that pandas assigned to the accident list on the right hand side of the info table.

 But we can fix that.
 The to_datetime method included with pandas can handle the conversion.
 Here’s how to reassign the date column after making the change.